 School of Global Health and the University of Tokyo Explore the Integration of Traditional Wisdom and Global Health

 Bangkok, August 29, 2025 — The School of Global Health, Faculty of Medicine, Chulalongkorn University, successfully hosted the event “Global Health Through Traditional Wisdom.”
-Students from Chulalongkorn University and the University of Tokyo gathered for lectures, site visits, and cultural experiences to explore the value and potential of traditional medicine in modern global health systems, with a particular focus on its applications and innovations in global health.
+Students from Chulalongkorn University and the University of Tokyo participated in the event, with the UTokyo participants joining through the University of Tokyo Hands-on Activity Program “Thai Traditional Medicine and Health Promotion Policy: Exploring Its Globalization.”
+Together, they engaged in lectures, site visits, and cultural experiences.
+The event highlighted the value and potential of traditional medicine in modern global health systems, with a particular focus on its applications and innovations in global health.

 Tradition Meets Modernity: From Traditional Medicine to Health Systems